redcorelinux/redcore-theme/README.md

 	based on Numix GTK theme

 #### metacity-3
-	WIP, waiting for more Gnome apps in repos ... may wait for a century
+	WIP, waiting for Gnome in repos ... may wait for a century

 #### gnome-shell
 	N/A for the momment